Paul2708/retro-game/README.md

 The goal is to survive as long as you can!

 ### Special items
 You can collect special items by eating them.
 Every effect takes about 10 seconds before expiring.
+Pro tip: Be fast because special food items disappear after 15 seconds.

 | Color      | Effect                                    |
 |------------|-------------------------------------------|